Weetynn/predict-student-dropout/README.md

     ▪️ Demonstrate the impact of hyperparameter tuning on model performance.

     ▪️ Provide recommendations for reducing dropout rates based on findings.

+#### 📌 1.3 Scope of the Study

+    ▪️ Dataset features 4424 student records from 2008-2019.

+    ▪️ Focus is on the fields of study represented in the dataset.

+    ▪️ Machine learning models used: XGBoost, Random Forest, and Decision Tree.

+    ▪️ Evaluation metrics include accuracy, precision, recall, and AUC-ROC.

+    ▪️ Analysis limited to the R programming language and RStudio tools.

+---

+### CHAPTER 2: RELATED WORK

+#### 📌 2.1 Review of Student Dropout Prediction Models:

+    ▪️ Various studies have explored machine learning models for predicting student dropouts, with Random Forest frequently noted as a strong performer.

+    ▪️ Timing of prediction is key; studies suggest optimal intervention should occur by the end of the first semester.

+    ▪️ Features influencing dropout prediction differ by model, with socioeconomic, academic, and demographic factors commonly used.

+    ▪️ Comparison studies indicate that boosting algorithms like XGBoost and LightGBM often outperform classical models like Random Forest and Decision Tree.